Azure-Samples/azure-edge-extensions/README.md

 # Contributing Tools to Azure Edge Extensions

 Contributing your own tool to the collection is easy:

 * File a [tool submission]() in this repository
-* Work with us on naming in the comments of the tool submission
+* Work with us on repository naming in the comments of the tool submission
-* create your repository
+* Create your repository
-* add
+* We'll add your tool to the Azure Edge Extensions index

 That's it.

-If you need help with a name for your tool or have questions about the Azure Edge Extensions project, just file an [issue](https://github.com/Azure-Samples/azure-edge-extensions/issues) and we'll come give a hand!
+If you need help, have feedback or questions about the Azure Edge Extensions project, just file an [issue](https://github.com/Azure-Samples/azure-edge-extensions/issues), we'd love to hear from you!